-Intellectual property litigation associate Raffi Teperdjian joined Ropes & Gray’s Washington, D.C. office in 2021.
-Raffi’s practice includes the intersection of blockchain and emerging technologies with intellectual property, financial technology, data privacy, and cybersecurity.
+Raffi Teperdjian is a strategic transactions associate in Ropes & Gray’s Washington, D.C. office.
+Raffi’s practice focuses on navigating corporate and pro bono clients through matters where blockchain and emerging technologies intersect with intellectual property, financial technology, data privacy, and cybersecurity.

 Prior to and concurrently with his study of the law, Raffi worked on a variety of systems engineering and big data projects for both federal and commercial clients at Deloitte, Booz Allen Hamilton, and a commercial consulting firm.
 In addition, as a legal intern at another corporate law firm, he wrote for their technology, privacy and security blog, researching how emerging technologies and news events intersect with current and upcoming legislation.
 He holds a B.B.A. in computer information systems and finance from James Madison University.

 - Co-author, “Cyber Trends and Investigations in Europe: A Practitioner’s Perspective,” The Guide to Cyber Investigations, second edition (2021)

 - Co-author, “A Structural Solution To Mitigating Artificial Intelligence Bias In Administrative Agencies,” George Washington Law Review Arguendo (July 2021) (see also SSRN link)

 - Co-author, “An Emerging Digital World: The Possibilities and Legal Gray Zones of Non-Fungible Tokens,” Legaltech News and Law.com (June 2, 2021)